 In her spare time, Brittany loves to wakeboard and will jump at any excuse to be near water.
 She’s constantly trying new things and loves planning & seeking out her next adventure.
 Skydiving?
 Rock climbing?
 Hang gliding? …she may be a bit of an adrenaline junky!

 Check out Brittany’s current group: Building resiliency to stress: Mindfulness for Teens!

-“Everything will be alright in the end and if it’s not alright, it’s not the end.”
+“Everything will be okay in the end and if it’s not okay, it’s not the end.”